 Fibula stress fracture treatment

-If you have a stress fracture in your fibula, you will need to rest from sports and impact activity.
-Generally, this injury has a good outlook if you give it enough rest for the bone to heal.
+If you have a stress fracture in your fibula, you must rest from sports and impact activities.
+If you give this injury enough rest for the bone to heal, it generally has a good outlook.

 Overall, your doctor should treat your injury and determine why it developed.
 For example, you might have training errors, biomechanical issues, or problems with your bone health.
-Sometimes, a stress fracture is accompanied by low Vitamin D or softening of bones (also called osteoporosis).
+Sometimes, a stress fracture is accompanied by low Vitamin D or bone softening (osteoporosis).
+Your doctor may order tests like a DEXA scan and blood profile.

 Acute phase of a fibula stress fracture

 We recommend a walking boot until the acute pain settles in the early stages.
-Also, regular ice will help resolve the swelling and encourage healing.
+Regular ice will also help resolve the swelling and encourage healing.
 However, we suggest you avoid anti-inflammatory tablets such as ibuprofen, as recent evidence suggests that these tablets slow down bone healing.

 Cross-training during this acute phase, such as swimming and lifting weights, can keep you fit.
-Also, it would be best to avoid unnecessary walking, even in a boot.
+Also, avoiding unnecessary walking, even in a boot, would be best.

 Subacute phase of a fibula stress fracture

 After 4-6 weeks, you should be ready to wean out of your boot.
 Generally, we recommend spending 25% of your time out of the boot for the first week, followed by 50% for the second week.
 Transitioning from a walking boot to a shoe can take up to 4 weeks.
-You could also start cycling 20 minutes every 3rd day during this phase.
+During this phase, you could also start cycling for 20 minutes every third day.

-After 6-8 weeks, you can weight bear without the boot as tolerated.
+After 6-8 weeks, you can bear weight without the boot as tolerated.
 Other exercises include rowing and elliptical cross-training.
 At this stage, you should also work with a physiotherapist to improve your balance, calf strength, and ankle mobility.
+An anti-gravity machine may sometimes allow you to return to impact activity earlier.

 Chronic phase of a fibula stress fracture

-You are ready to start a progressive walk/run program in this phase.
+In this phase, you are ready to start a progressive walk/run program.
 We suggest starting with daily walks of 20 minutes or three sessions per week.
 After one week, you should perform a minute of jogging for every 4 minutes of walking (so a total of 5 minutes of jogging every 20 minutes).
-Then you should continue to add 1 minute of jogging every week (2nd week: 2 minutes jogging, 3 minutes walking x5, 3rd week: 3 minutes jogging, and 2 minutes walking x 5, etc.).
+Then, you should continue to add 1 minute of jogging every week (2nd week: 2 minutes jogging, 3 minutes walking x 5, 3rd week: 3 minutes jogging, and 2 minutes walking x 5, etc.).

 You should continue with cross-training and rehab.

-You can restart fitness training once you can run 20 minutes 3 times a week.
+You can restart formal running once you run pain-free for 20 minutes 3 times a week.

 If you develop pain or discomfort during recovery, you should stop your activity and rest.
 Once the pain settles, you can resume rehab at one level below.